jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 Nic Questions:
 - Double check logic for kicking TIE/SEC out of LS when closing
-- what is low/middle/high word? ()
+- what is low/middle/high word? - they're in dnp map
+- easiest way to hide group 2 template settings?
+- How to simulate something closing into a fault? - maybe sequencer?

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency
 - Remote mode does not block local PB commands (that is for PB lock to do)
 - No single phase operations
-- Won't use the extra logic for blocking closes into faults because we're doing all 3 phase operations
+	- Won't use the extra logic for blocking closes into faults - requires single phase operation
-- Will add a section for customer settings in FAT doc later
-- usually with a tie up against substation breaker, you want it to be directional and not close to backfeed sub
-	- Need to ask customer if there is load on that segment of the line
-- Will just stagger close timings for ties, no directional tie (in case there's a scenario where we lose both other sources )
+- Will just stagger close timings for ties, no directional tie (in case there's a scenario where we lose both other sources)
 - We will ignore/disable inrush, but can mention it in case customer needs it
 - HLT trips immediately upon exceeding any pickup
 	- REMOVE REDUNDANT LOGIC IN TR3P